csound/csound/frontends/nwjs/README.md

 Test your installation by running the NW.js program, `nw`.
 Drag the `NW_Csound_Demo.html` file and drop it on `nw`'s window.
-You should hear the Csound piece "Xanadu" by Joseph Kung, which is embedded in the HTML file, and you should be able to click on `nw`'s menu button to bring up the NW.js developer tools, where you should see the runtime messages from Csound being printed in the JavaScript console.
+You should hear the Csound piece "Xanadu" by Joseph Kung, which is embedded in the HTML file, and you should be able press the [F12] key to bring up the NW.js developer tools, where you should see the runtime messages from Csound being printed in the JavaScript console.